ArturPrzybysz/ArturPrzybysz.github.io/content/posts/ProjectIntro.md

 Before we get to that though, we first want to explore our data further, to see if we find anything interesting.
 We want to examine if there are other factors that are relevant to the success of an artist, besides collaborations.
-For this we will dive into the lyrics of our artists, calculating TFIDF scores, making word clouds and performing sentiment analysis on them, to see if there is something we can learn from this.
+For this we will dive into the lyrics of our artists, calculating TF-IDF scores, making word clouds and performing sentiment analysis on them, to see if there is something we can learn from this.
 Is there a correlation between sentiment of an artists' albums and their success?
 Does the genre of their music have an influence?
 Are there other factors that